flyeralarm/onboarding/README.md

 # Advanced Curriculum For The Software Craftsman

 This document is intended as a guidance for new developers joining our teams at [FLYERALARM](https://flyeralarm.com).
 Because we think it might help others as well we open-sourced it.
-Feel free to contribute or comment.
+If you feel we've missed something, feel free to send us a Pull-Request.

 ## Basics